jtraub91/jtraub91.github.io/_posts/2023-01-21-generate-a-bitcoin-address-on-the-command-line.md

 GbZjVCXADjE3T1jM8g1FSqrp9zcA8Q==
 -----END EC PRIVATE KEY-----
 ```
-Yours will look similar but will of course be a different value, given that it is a random generation.
-This should be be __saved securely__ and kept __secret__, as it gives access to spend any bitcoins associated with it's public key.
+This randomly generated key should be __saved securely__ and kept __secret__, as it gives access to spend any bitcoins associated with it's public key.

 Save this key to a file, e.g. `secret.pem`.